topic4/salt/doc/topics/tutorials/minionfs.rst

 :conf_master:`minionfs_blacklist` config options.
 Click the links for both of them for a detailed explanation of how to use them.

+The access to files can be also managed by :conf_master:`minionfs_restrict` config option.
+If set to true, minion can access only files that originated from that minion.
+This is applied after whitelist and blacklist settings, meaning that if the blacklist excludes a minion, the minion will not have access to any of the files, including ones he owned.

-A more complex configuration example, which uses both a whitelist and blacklist, can be found below:
+A more complex configuration example, which uses a whitelist, blacklist, and restrict can be found below:

 .. code-block:: yaml